 A disadvantaged community is a community that meets the CWSRF's affordability criteria based on income, unemployment rates, and population trends.
+For the initial allocation round, the determination will be based on information received by the applicable PIF deadline.
 An eligible disadvantaged community consists of all of the following: